Professor Jonathan Rossiter – Project Chief Investigator

 Dr Leah Morris – FREEHAB Research Fellow

-Leah is a HCPC registered physiotherapist who is soon to be awarded her PhD after completing her thesis on the Patient acceptability of the physiotherapy First Contact Practitioner.
+Dr Leah Morris is a HCPC registered physiotherapist who has recently been awarded her PhD after completing her thesis on the Patient acceptability of the physiotherapy First Contact Practitioner.
 This PhD utilised realist evaluation, a methodology which takes into consideration the complexity of the contexts in which interventions are implemented, such as those in the NHS.

 Leah has strong dissemination skills which is apparent to those who have seen her platform presentations.
 She was the recipient of a competitive Research Travel Scholarship which has allowed her to visit two groups in Australia (Melbourne and Sydney) to present her PhD project, hear about their expertise and to observe how other human analysis labs/groups operate.
 She has also presented her thesis at the International Qualitative Methods conference, Canada, as well as conferences nationally.

 Leah has expertise in patient-centred research and finds it particularly rewarding.
 She has recently been appointed as a FREEHAB Research Fellow and she looks forward to expanding her skill-set as an early-career researcher.